haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-From AXVE0, 14F3FA:
+# From BPRE0, 1A946C:
-trainerbattle 05 TONY 0 <1B93EB> <1B9429>
+trainerbattle 05 COLTON 0 <1C147A> <183509>
 {
-Swimming in the big, wide sea, my
-POKéMON has grown stronger!
+Hey!
+I saw you in VIRIDIAN FOREST!
 }
 {
-What a shock!

-My POKéMON has gotten stronger, but
-I stayed weak as a TRAINER!
+You beat me again!
 }
 ```
 Notes: